-Benefit Description You pay Orthopedic and prosthetic devices High Option Standard Option Artificial limbs and eyes Nothing Nothing Stump hose Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
+Benefit Description You pay Foot care (cont.)
+High Option Standard Option • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) All charges All charges Orthopedic and prosthetic devices High Option Standard Option Artificial limbs and eyes Stump hose Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
 Internal prosthetic devices, such as artificial joints, pacemakers, cochlear implants, and surgically implanted breast implant following mastectomy.
 Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical procedures.
-For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility, and ambulance services.
-Not covered: All charges All charges Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups • Lumbosacral supports Corsets, trusses, elastic stockings, support hose, and other supportive devices Prosthetic replacements except as required by growth or change in medical condition Durable medical equipment (DME) High Option Standard Option We cover rental or purchase, of durable medical equipment, at our option, including repair and adjustment.
-Covered items include: Nothing Nothing • Oxygen Dialysis equipment Hospital beds Wheelchairs • Crutches • Walkers Insulin pumps Note: Preauthorization is necessary for items over \$750.
-See You need prior plan approval for certain services in Section 3.
-Not covered: Equipment such as exercise equipment, air cleaners, heating pads or lights and bed lifts All charges All charges
+For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other Nothing Nothing facility, and ambulance services.
+Not covered: Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups Lumbosacral supports Corsets, trusses, elastic stockings, support hose, All charges All charges and other supportive devices Prosthetic replacements except as required by growth or change in medical condition Durable medical equipment (DME) High Option Standard Option We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
+Covered items include: Oxygen Dialysis equipment Hospital beds Wheelchairs Crutches Walkers Insulin pumps Nothing Nothing